BP, Rolls-Royce drive Britain's FTSE higher as earnings impress

 By Helen Reid

-LONDON, Aug 1 (Reuters) - Britain's leading shares made strong gains on Tuesday, supported by oil major BP and Rolls Royce among a raft of robust results, while a recovery in cigarette makers British American Tobacco and Imperial removed a drag on the benchmark.
+LONDON, Aug 1 (Reuters) - Britain's leading shares made strong gains on Tuesday, supported by Rolls Royce and oil major BP among a raft of robust results, while a recovery in cigarette makers British American Tobacco and Imperial removed a drag on the benchmark.

-The FTSE 100 jumped 0.8 percent, starting the month on a firm footing, while mid-caps rose 0.4 percent.
-Blue-chips were little changed after a survey showed a boom in exports helped UK manufacturing growth recover in July.
+The FTSE 100 jumped 0.7 percent, starting the month on a firm footing, while mid-caps rose 0.4 percent.

+Shares in engine maker Rolls Royce rocketed up 10.2 percent, their best day in a year, after a solid first half which saw profits rise more than expected as it delivered a 27 percent increase in large civil aerospace engines.

-Oil major BP was the biggest contributor to large-cap gains, adding 12 points to the index as its shares jumped 3 percent after beating profit expectations for the second quarter.
+Shares in BP jumped 2.4 percent after the firm beat profit expectations for the second quarter.

 "BP's 37 percent beat versus consensus (3 percent versus UBS estimates) was driven by a very strong result in the Upstream, part offset by weaker earnings in the Downstream," said UBS analysts.